23 Best and Worst Frozen Appetizers on Store Shelves

 Pair this unadulterated source of protein with some cocktail sauce for a simple yet filling appetizer.

-A dusting of vinegar, mustard seed, turmeric, and paprika give these tater-tot-esque bites a flavor your guest won't be able to get enough of.
+A dusting of vinegar, mustard seed, turmeric, and paprika gives these tater-tot-esque bites a flavor your guest won't be able to get enough of.

 Farm Rich Mozzarella Bites

-For something that's 90 percent bread and cheese the fat and carb count isn't too out of control.
-Plus, we love that these taste like a blend of pizza bites and mozzarella sticks but look far more "grown up."
-Looking for more healthy-ish ways to enjoy a frozen pie?
-Don't miss our report on the 25 Best and Worst Frozen Pizzas.
+For something that's 90% bread and cheese the fat and carb count isn't too out of control.
+Plus, we love that these taste like a blend of pizza bites and mozzarella sticks but look far more "grown-up."

 These bite-sized snacks are filled with cheesy goodness—yet manage to stay light in the fat and sodium department.